SananR/JustOnTime/doc/sprint3/sprint3.md

 ---

 ### JUS-3
-8. As a registered user, I want to be able to change my password or email address after I log in, so that my account can stay secure.
+As a registered user, I want to be able to change my password or email address after I log in, so that my account can stay secure.

 ---

 ### JUS-23
-9. As an event organizer, I want to add and update my information, so that my information remains accurate at all times.
+As an event organizer, I want to add and update my information, so that my information remains accurate at all times.

+---
+### JUS-115
+As an event organizer, I want to be able to access a dashboard that lets me manipulate my events, so that I can manage my events more easily.

+---

+### JUS-24
+As an event organizer, I want to be able to create a new event, so that the customers can see my event and its relevant information.
+### Breakdown:
+   - Implement frontend for creating event
+   - Implement a backend for creating events
+   - Connect event creation to backend

 ---